Beee4life/events-manager-emails/README.md

 ## Usage

-When activated the plugin installs a :
+When activated the plugin sets a :

 * default template
 * default styling